-OCD is an anxiety disorder, which, like all anxiety disorders, is neurobiological in nature.
-Although the precise cause of this disorder is not completely understood, researchers have found that functioning in certain areas of the brain is different in individuals who have OCD compared to those who don't.
-Abnormalities in neurotransmitters -- the chemical systems that send messages between brain cells -- have also been found.
+Although the precise cause of this disorder is not completely understood, researchers have found that functioning in certain areas of the brain is different in individuals who have OCD compared to those who don’t.
+Abnormalities in neurotransmitters — the chemical systems that send messages between brain cells — have also been found.
 In addition, research has indicated that genetic, behavioral, cognitive, and environmental factors may also play a role in the onset of OCD.

 As a parent, it’s natural to wonder if something in your parenting style may have triggered the onset of OCD symptoms in your child.
 But the manner in which you raised your child did not cause his or her OCD.
 Although stress can aggravate OCD symptoms, even the worst parenting doesn’t cause OCD.